MI5 chief Andrew Parker warns of Islamist threat to UK

 "The President has even set up a review panel and there have been vigorous discussions in the US Congress and throughout Europe

 "Such a debate is only worthwhile if it is informed.
-That is what journalism should do."'Not perfect'
+That is what journalism should do."

 But Mr Parker warned that threats to the UK are growing more diverse and diffuse.
 And he warned: "It remains the case that there are several thousand Islamist extremists here who see the British public as a legitimate target."

 He explained that "knowing of an individual does not equate to knowing everything about them".